 If you are not feeling well, contact your Residence Fellow or Residence Manager to make arrangements.
 They will provide another designated individual (likely a friend) with a Sick Chit that allows them to pick up a meal and return it to your room.

 Dining Dollars – All Access Plan and Reduced Plan

-Can’t make it to The Caf (Residence dining hall) for one of your meals?
+Can’t make it to the caf for one of your meals?
 Why not order a Box Meal to take with you on the go!

 Carleton Dining Services is committed to providing a safe & pleasant dining experience.
 We take a lot of pride in being able to support those with allergies, intolerances and special diets as much as possible.
 We have two Registered Dietitians on staff that work to ensure that our menus accommodate a variety of dietary needs.
 Our menu icons program provides easy identification for the following: vegan, vegetarian, halal, and no gluten.

 If you have a dietary question or concern, please contact us at firstname.lastname@example.org .
 Our chefs and managers are also extensively trained in dealing with dietary needs and can provide you information about our recipes and ingredients.

 We rely on the ingredient listings of our food manufacturers and processors.
 The reliability of our manufacturers and processors is a key component of Dining Services’ overall approach to food quality and safety, including dealing with allergens and a variety of dietary needs.
 Based on our manufacturer’s information and a sophisticated system of food production management including transparency of recipes and ingredients, we can advise students on which foods won’t contain ingredients in question.
 However, because of the all-you-care-to-eat style of our dining room, there is a risk of cross-contamination so we cannot guarantee that our dining hall is ‘free’ of any of the priority allergens.